Why Use Digital Video?

 - Events: Here the intention is to capture on video educational events such as a seminar, a workshop, or a conference for example to be archived as educational and consultation resources.

 - Fly on the wall: In this type of use the camera is set up to capture an event in situ, a spontaneous event without script.
 This could include a group of students working together brainstorming ideas or engaging in decision making.
-This technique can be useful to observe and analyse an example of group dynamics in action.
+This technique can be useful to observe and analyze an example of group dynamics in action.

 - Think aloud: Here the subject is filmed as they engage describing their thoughts or actions.
 The subject can be on her/his own doing a video diary or can be prompted by the camera person for example as in the case of an interview.
-This is an appropriate technique to capture the subject’s reflection on the practice or experience and to transform an implicit and tacit account into explicit verbalisation.
+This is an appropriate technique to capture the subject’s reflection on the practice or experience and to transform an implicit and tacit account into explicit verbalization.

 - Instructional: This technique is used to show the process of doing something concrete, the procedures, the different stages, it is also used as a demonstration method.

-- Simulation: Here the intention is to simulate an event such as a lab experiment where safety is at risk or to engage in a role playing situation where the students can experiment with different roles and behaviours.
+- Simulation: Here the intention is to simulate an event such as a lab experiment where safety is at risk or to engage in a role playing situation where the students can experiment with different roles and behaviors.

 - Realism: The purpose here is to capture an action that can not be physically brought into the classroom, any type of outdoor scene, wildlife, a fashion show or a dance performance.
-The intention is to bring real life events to the context of the formal classroom so they can be observed, analysed, interpreted and discussed.
+The intention is to bring real life events to the context of the formal classroom so they can be observed, analyzed, interpreted and discussed.

 Why use digital video as opposed to analog video?

 - Quality - The ability to edit, add special effects, lighting, lack of degradation over time and during duplication

 - Distribution - Far reaching (through Internet or CD ROM/DVD copying)

 - Cost - Replication and distribution costs are becoming less expensive all the time